macbre/index-digest/README.md

 * if run with `--analyze-data` switch it:
   * reports tables with old data (by querying for `MIN()` value of time column) where data retency can be reviewed
   * reports tables with not up-to-date data (by querying for `MAX()` value of time column)
+* if run with `--check-empty-databases` switch it:
+  * report empty databases on the current MySQL server

 This tool **supports MySQL 5.5, 5.6, 5.7, 8.0 and MariaDB 10.0, 10.2** and runs under **Python 2.7, 3.4, 3.5 and 3.6**.